 Learn the secrets to staying cool while lowering your energy bills.

-Utility bills soar when the summer heat arrives and air conditioners get turned on.
+Utility bills soar when the summer heat arrives, and air conditioners get turned on.
 High energy costs cause people with tight budgets to skimp on their AC.
-Many people turn off their AC units while they are away thinking that this will save them money.
+Many people turn off their AC units while awake, thinking this will save them money.
 Family squabbles flare up when the penny-pincher and overheated family members butt heads.
-Hillside wants you to know there is a way for you to be cool, comfortable, and save money at the same time while keeping peace in the household.
+Hillside wants you to know there is a way to be cool and comfortable and save money while keeping peace in the household.

 Program Your Thermostat to these Optimal Temperature Settings

 There is no one perfect temperature for both comfort and energy savings.
-Rather, there are three distinct temperatures and times of day that will maximize your comfort levels and energy bills.
+Rather, three distinct temperatures and times of day will maximize your comfort levels and energy bills.

 Use a programmable thermostat to match your cooling needs to your schedule.
-A programmable thermostat is ideal for people who are away from home during set periods of time throughout the week.
+A programmable thermostat is ideal for people away from home during set periods throughout the week.
 Through proper use of pre-programmed settings, a programmable thermostat can save you about $180 every year in energy costs.
 You can make the adjustments manually if you don’t have one for your central air system.
-If you upgrade to a smart thermostat, you can use a mobile app on your phone.
+You can use a mobile app if you upgrade to a smart thermostat.
 Use the following settings as a guide:

-*A study by Energy Star, a joint federal program run by the DOE and the Environmental Protection Agency, discovered that 78° F is the optimal temperature for both cooling and energy efficiency.
-Keep your thermostat set is 78° F when you’re at home and awake.
+*A study by Energy Star, a joint federal program run by the DOE and the Environmental Protection Agency, discovered that 78° F is the optimal temperature for cooling and energy efficiency.
+Keep your thermostat set at 78° F at home and awake.

 Upgrade to a SMART THERMOSTAT

-Thermostats were rather ugly rectangular boxes until smart thermostats burst on the scene in 2011.
-Smart thermostats use your mobile phone to make programming a programmable thermostat much simpler.
+Thermostats were ugly rectangular boxes until smart thermostats burst in 2011.
+Smart thermostats use your mobile phone to simplify programming a programmable thermostat.
 It has become super easy to change settings and schedule via an app.
 Enjoy smart-home features, automation of heating and cooling, and wireless setup:

-• manage temperature settings and schedules from both the thermostat itself and a smartphone app
+- Manage temperature settings and schedules from the thermostat itself and a smartphone app

 Don’t Turn Off Your AC